Jump to topic

 - You get what you pay for.
 Polycarbonate lenses can cost up to double the price of regular eyeglasses.
 While quality eye care is important, the price can be a critical factor in your decision-making process.
 Having a conversation with your optician about your eyewear needs and shopping around for the best price is wise.

 - Less durable than Trivex lenses.
 Polycarbonate lenses may be thinner, lighter, and more durable than plastic material, but that’s not necessarily true when compared to rival technology like Trivex lenses.
-Trivex lenses have many of the same qualities as polycarbonate lenses and offer crisp, clear vision.
+Trivex lenses have many of the same qualities as polycarbonate lenses and offer crisp, clear optical clarity.
 The biggest difference is that Trivex lenses are made of a urethane-based monomer that’s crafted through a cast-molding process (as opposed to an injection-molding process).

 Polycarbonate Lenses Cost

 Polycarbonate lenses tend to be more expensive than traditional plastic glasses and other eyewear, including some contact lenses.
 In fact, because of the high index plastic lens material, they can cost about two times more than plastic lenses.